 - Octopus is being overfished and no longer sustainable

-- The carbon footprint for prawn farming is off the charts and prawns farmed in Asia are farmed using abusive labor practices (more indentured servitude and modern slavery)
+- The carbon footprint for prawn farming is off the charts and prawns farmed in Asia are farmed using abusive labor practices (more indentured servitude and modern slavery, see podcast mentioned below)

-- Sugar production is rooted in slavery and hasn’t really moved beyond that, try to buy Fair Trade sugar now.
+- Sugar production is rooted in slavery and hasn’t really moved beyond that, try to buy Fair Trade sugar.
 Fair Trade also has its issues, but again: at least it’s something

 Of course all of the above is conditional to new information coming out, and more shit is coming out every day.
 If you’ve found some other issue or solution on how to live more sustainably please do get in touch.